kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Unrestricted.md

 - Forward Hotshot to warp party to Hangar Level
   - Immediately after load screen, activate AMG via QS
-  - Use a QS AMG to perform a Hotshot
+  - Use the pop-up to perform a Forward Hotshot
   - This Hotshot also activates the Dev Character
-- Hotshot to Admin Level
+- Load Menu Hotshot to Admin Level
-  - **Make a Hardsave**, then load Kolto Tank save (3rd from bottom)
+  - **Make a Hardsave**, then load Autosave (2nd from bottom)
-  - Activate AMG via QS to perform a Hotshot
+  - Activate AMG via QS
+  - Open Options, Highlight "Load Game" and "Cancel", and press Enter
+  - Use the mouse to select the Hangar Level Hard Save (2nd from top)
+  - Press Enter; if the save name changes to "QUICKSAVE", cancel the pop-up and load that save
+  - If the save name does not change, press Escape twice, click a different save and back to the Hangar save, then press Enter to retry
   - This warps your party members to the Kolto Tank area
-- Hotshot to Coordinate Warp to Hangar Level
+- Neo Hotshot to Coordinate Warp to Hangar Level
-  - **Make a Hardsave**, then load Hangar Level save (3rd from top)
-  - Activate AMG via QS to perform a Hotshot
+  - The menuing is Down 1 in save menu, Down 2 in load menu
   - This warps your party members to just outside the Ebon Hawk
   - We are now the Dev Character for the remainder of the run
 - Swap to 3C-FD and board the Ebon Hawk